 Patient’s susceptibility (response) to the venom

-Severity of envenomation can be graded as minimal, moderate, or severe based on local findings, systemic symptoms and signs, coagulation parameters, and laboratory results (see Table: Severity of Pit Viper Envenomation).
+Severity of envenomation can be graded as minimal, moderate, or severe based on local findings, systemic symptoms and signs, coagulation parameters, and laboratory results (see table ).
 Grading should be determined by the most severe symptom, sign, or laboratory finding.

 Envenomation may progress rapidly from minimal to severe and must be reassessed continually.

-Treatment begins immediately, before patients are moved to a medical facility.
+Treatment of snakebites begins immediately, before patients are moved to a medical facility.

-For moderate and severe envenomations, patients require blood typing and cross-matching, ECG, chest x-ray, and CK tests, as governed by the patient’s status, often as frequently as every 4 h for the first 12 h and then daily.
-In the management of patients with coral snake bites, neurotoxic venom effects necessitate monitoring of O 2 saturation and baseline and serial pulmonary function tests (eg, peak flow, vital capacity).
+For moderate and severe envenomations, patients require blood typing and cross-matching, ECG, chest x-ray, and creatine kinase tests, as governed by the patient’s status, often as frequently as every 4 hours for the first 12 hours and then daily.
+In the management of patients with coral snake bites, neurotoxic venom effects necessitate monitoring of oxygen saturation Pulse Oximetry Gas exchange is measured through several means, including Diffusing capacity for carbon monoxide Pulse oximetry Arterial blood gas sampling The diffusing capacity for carbon monoxide (DLCO)... read more and baseline and serial pulmonary function tests (ie, peak flow, vital capacity).

 Supportive care may include respiratory support, benzodiazepines for anxiety and sedation, opioids for pain, and fluid replacement and vasopressor support for shock.
-Transfusions (eg, packed RBCs, fresh frozen plasma, cryoprecipitate, platelets) may be required but should not be given before patients have received adequate quantities of neutralizing antivenom because most coagulopathies respond to sufficient quantities of neutralizing antivenom.
+Transfusions (eg, packed red blood cells, fresh frozen plasma, cryoprecipitate, platelets) may be required but should not be given before patients have received adequate quantities of neutralizing antivenom because most coagulopathies respond to sufficient quantities of neutralizing antivenom.
 Suspected anaphylaxis (eg, with immediate onset of systemic symptoms) is treated with standard measures, including epinephrine.
-Tracheostomy may be needed if trismus, laryngeal spasm, or excessive salivation is present.
+Tracheostomy Tracheostomy If the upper airway is obstructed because of a foreign body or massive facial trauma or if ventilation cannot be accomplished by other means, surgical entry into the trachea is required.
+Historically... read more may be needed if trismus, laryngeal spasm, or excessive salivation is present.

 Along with aggressive supportive care, antivenom is the mainstay of treatment for patients with anything more than the mildest envenomation grade.

-A loading dose of 4 to 6 vials of reconstituted Crotalidae polyvalent immune FAb diluted in 250 mL of normal saline should be infused slowly at 20 to 50 mL/h for the first 10 min; then, if no adverse reactions occur, the remainder is infused over the next hour.
+A loading dose of 4 to 12 vials of reconstituted Crotalidae polyvalent immune FAb diluted in 250 mL of normal saline should be infused slowly at 20 to 50 mL/hour for the first 10 minutes; then, if no adverse reactions occur, the remainder is infused over the next hour.
 The same dose can be repeated 2 times as needed to achieve initial control of symptoms, reverse coagulopathies, and correct physiologic parameters.
 In children, the dose is not decreased (eg, based on weight or size).
-Measuring the circumference of the involved extremity at 3 points proximal to the bite and measuring the advancing border of edema every 15 to 30 min can guide decisions about the need for additional doses.
-Once control is achieved, a 2-vial dose in 250 mL saline is given at 6, 12, and 18 h to prevent recurrence of limb swelling and other venom effects.
+Measuring the circumference of the involved extremity at 3 points proximal to the bite and measuring the advancing border of edema every 15 to 30 minutes can guide decisions about the need for additional doses.
+Once control is achieved, a 2-vial dose in 250 mL saline is given at 6, 12, and 18 hours to prevent recurrence of limb swelling and other venom effects.

 Pit viper species may affect dose.
 Cottonmouth, copperhead, and pygmy rattlesnake envenomations may require smaller doses of antivenom.
 However, antivenom should not be withheld based on the species of snake and should be given based on envenomation grading regardless of the species.
-Special attention is warranted for children, the elderly, and patients with medical conditions (eg, diabetes mellitus, coronary artery disease), who may be more susceptible to venom effects.
+Special attention is warranted for children, older patients, and patients with medical conditions (eg, diabetes mellitus, coronary artery disease) who may be more susceptible to venom effects.

 For coral snake envenomation, equine-derived polyvalent coral snake antivenom is given at a dose of 5 vials for suspected envenomation and an additional 10 to 15 vials if symptoms develop.
 Dose is similar for adults and children.
 This dosing recommendation may be reduced during national shortages of coral snake antivenom.

-Antivenom pretreatment precautions should be considered for patients with known hypersensitivity to Crotalidae polyvalent immune FAb or sheep serum and those with a history of asthma or multiple allergies.
-In such patients, if the envenomation is considered life or limb threatening, H 1 and H 2 blockers should be given before antivenom in a critical care setting equipped to treat anaphylaxis.
-Early anaphylactoid reactions to antivenom have been noted and usually result from too-rapid infusion; treatment is to temporarily stop the infusion and give epinephrine, H 1 and H 2 blockers, and IV fluid, depending on severity.
+Antivenom pretreatment precautions should be considered for patients with known hypersensitivity to the specific antivenom being considered, horse or sheep serum, and those with a history of asthma or multiple allergies.
+In such patients, if the envenomation is considered life or limb threatening, H1 and H2 blockers should be given before antivenom in a critical care setting equipped to treat anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more .
+Early anaphylactoid reactions to antivenom have been noted and usually result from too-rapid infusion; treatment is to temporarily stop the infusion and give epinephrine, H1 and H2 blockers, and IV fluid, depending on severity.
 Usually, antivenom can be resumed after diluting the antivenom further and infusing it at a slower rate.

-Patients should receive tetanus prophylaxis (toxoid and sometimes Ig) as indicated by their history (see Table: Tetanus Prophylaxis in Routine Wound Management).
+Patients should receive tetanus prophylaxis (toxoid and sometimes Ig) as indicated by their history (see table ).
 Snakebites rarely become infected, and antibiotics are indicated only for patients with clinical evidence of infection.
 If necessary, options include a 1st-generation cephalosporin (eg, oral cephalexin, IV cefazolin) or a broad-spectrum penicillin (eg, oral amoxicillin/clavulanate, IV ampicillin/sulbactam).
 Subsequent antibiotic choices should be based on culture and sensitivity results from wound cultures.

 Wound care for bites is similar to that for other puncture wounds.
 The area is cleaned and dressed.
 For limb bites, the extremity is splinted in a functional position and elevated.
 Wounds should be examined and cleaned daily and covered with a sterile dressing.
 Blebs, bloody vesicles, or superficial necrosis should be surgically debrided between days 3 and 10, in stages if needed.
 Sterile whirlpool sessions may be indicated for wound debridement and physical therapy.
-Fasciotomy (ie, for compartment syndrome) is rarely indicated and should be considered only when compartment pressure is ≥ 30 mm Hg for > 1 h or < 30 mm Hg below the diastolic pressure, causes severe vascular compromise, is unresponsive to limb elevation and mannitol 1 to 2 g/kg IV, and appropriate doses of antivenom have failed.
+Fasciotomy (ie, for compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
+The earliest symptom is pain out of proportion to the severity of injury.
+Diagnosis... read more ) is rarely indicated and should be considered only when compartment pressure is ≥ 30 mm Hg for > 1 hour or < 30 mm Hg below the diastolic pressure, causes severe vascular compromise, is unresponsive to limb elevation and mannitol 1 to 2 g/kg IV, and appropriate doses of antivenom have failed.
 Massive edema alone is not an indication for fasciotomy.
 Joint motion, muscle strength, sensation, and limb girth should be evaluated within 2 days after the bite.
 Contractures can be prevented by interrupting immobilization with frequent periods of gentle exercise, progressing from passive to active.

 Regional poison centers and zoos are excellent resources when dealing with snakebites, including those by nonnative snakes.
 These facilities maintain a list of physicians trained in snake identification and snakebite care as well as the Antivenom Index, published and periodically updated by the American Zoo and Aquarium Association and the American Association of Poison Control Centers.
 This index catalogs the location and number of vials of antivenom available for all native venomous snakes and most exotic species.
 A national help line is available at 1-800-222-1222.